Do you work according to the double-check principle?

 For these reasons, flexword only uses machine translation as part of the translation workflow when expressly permitted and required by the customer.

-Please note that for translation engines to reach the same high standard compared with human professional translation the standard of the text pre-translated by machine translation has to be extremely high for the post-editing.
+Please note the following: For translation engines to reach the same high standard compared with professional human translation, the translators assigned to “post-edit” the text pre-translated by machine translation need to demonstrate extremely high translation skills.